base4nfdi/website-template-hugo/content/_index.md

       image:
         filename: todo4nfdi.png
       text: |
-        … is a basic service for memes in development for the German National Research Data Infrastructure ([Nationale Forschungsdaten&shy;infrastruktur – NFDI](https://www.nfdi.de/?lang=en)).
+        … is a basic service under development for the German National Research Data Infrastructure ([Nationale Forschungsdaten&shy;infrastruktur – NFDI](https://www.nfdi.de/?lang=en)).
 Todo4NFDI is part of [Base4NFDI](https://base4nfdi.de/) and is currently in its initialisation phase, the first of three service development phases.

         {{% cta cta_link="./about/" cta_text="Read more →" %}}